 Custom Timing Belts

-Custom timing belts are available in the same profiles and sizes as timing pulleys, and with a range of teeth.
-In shorter lengths, belts with nearly all consecutive number of teeth are readily available.
-Longer belts are not made in as large a variety of lengths and number of teeth.
+Custom timing belts are available in the same profiles and sizes as timing pulleys, and with a range of teeth counts.
+In shorter lengths, cog belts with nearly all consecutive number of teeth are readily available.
+Beyond choosing a custom belt width, custom cog belts are not recommended except for very specific application requirements such as environmental, material, and other requirements.